 Royal Navy First World War Lives at Sea database

 Search the Royal Navy First World War Lives at Sea database by name, service number and numerous other criteria.
-As of October 2016, the database contained 3,500 records and is continually being updated.
-By November 2018, the expected completion date, it will contain information relating to all the Royal Navy officers and ratings that served in the First World War.
+The database currently contains over 20,000 records and more entries are being added.
+Once the database is completed it will contain information relating to all the Royal Navy officers and ratings that served in the First World War.
 The database is being compiled largely from records held at The National Archives and there is no charge for access.
-It is a joint project between The National Archives, The National Maritime Museum and the Crew List Index Project with the help of a global team of volunteers.
+It is a joint project between The National Archives, The National Maritime Museum and the Crew List Index Project, with the help of a global team of volunteers.

 Registers of seamen’s services (enlisted 1853–1928)

-Search and download the Royal Navy ratings’ service records on our catalogue (£) for ratings who entered the Royal Navy between 1853 and 1923 (ADM 139, ADM 188, ADM 362 and ADM 363) – some of these records can cover service up to 1950.
+Search and download the Royal Navy Registers of seamen’s services for ratings, by name or official number, on our catalogue (£) within the series ADM 188.
+Some of these records can cover service up to 1950.